Azure/AgentBaker/aks-node-controller/README.md

 ## Overview

 AKS Node Controller is a go binary that is responsible for bootstrapping AKS nodes.
-The controller The controller has two primary functions: 1.
-Parseickstart bootstrapping and 2.
+The controller has two primary functions: 1.
+Parse the bootstrap config and kickstart bootstrapping and 2.
 Monitor the completion status.
-The binary is triggered by a systemd unit which runs on the node.
-This systemd unit waits for the bootstrapping config to be placed on the node through customdata and then runs the go binary to start the bootstrapping process.

 ## Usage